Corona virus update:

 1) We will be minimizing the use of our waiting room, and making our best effort to bring patients straight from the front desk into an exam room.
 If you wish to use the waiting room, rest assured that we are spacing appointments out such that there should never be more than a few people in the waiting room at a time.
 We also have removed all magazines and toys, and have spread out the chairs.

 2) If you are being dilated, you will likely have the option of staying in your original private exam room while waiting.
 If you prefer to leave during this time (about 3o minutes), you also have the option of waiting outdoors or in your car.

-3) Each room will be thoroughly cleaned and disinfected between patients.
+3) All equipment is thoroughly cleaned before you enter the exam room.
 The doctors will be using additional protective gear, including plastic shields on the microscopes.

 4) Our optical shop is able to serve you but please do not touch any frames, and wait for the optician to help you.
 Frames will be disinfected in between patients.